National Library of Malaysia: Collection

 The National Library holds a total collection of 4.78 million units; of which 4.52 million are printed materials, 98,406 are non-printed materials, 4,974 are Malay manuscripts and 158,316 are digital materials.

 The major role of a National Library is to preserve and expand the use of published collection from within a respective country as well as collection published in other countries that relates to it.
 As the National Library for Malaysia, this institution is the central repository for Malaysia's historical memory and culture as well as a library that stores, documentation and conserve intellectual achievement that has been translated into print and non-print form.
 The Malaysiana collection is a collection of national heritage and the Malaysian race.

-The National Library collection consists the following:
+The National Library collection consists of the following: